-Who’s gonna get the baby?
+Who’s going to get the baby?

 “No ma chérie, you can’t catch me!
 I’m the King Cake Baby!”